 Minimal Asset Process (MAP)

-The Minimal Asset Process route to bankruptcy in Scotland enabled a person to resolve their unsecured debts when they were unable to pay their creditors.
+The Minimal Asset Process route to bankruptcy in Scotland enables a person to resolve their unsecured debts when they are unable to pay their creditors.
 The route costs £90 and is suitable for certain people, depending on their personal and financial circumstances.
 To be applicable for the MAP bankruptcy, you must

 - Reside in Scotland